Use the Samsung Messages app on your Galaxy phone

 Search: Use the Search icon to find a message thread you are looking for.

-Delete: Touch and hold a message you want to delete, and then touch Delete located on the bottom right.
-Touch Delete again to confirm.
+Delete: Tap and hold a message you want to delete, and then tap Delete located on the bottom right.
+Tap Delete again to confirm.

-Star Messages: Touch and hold a chat bubble that you want to star or favorite, and then touch Star message.
-To view the starred mesages, touch More Options (three vertical dots) > Starred messages.
+Star Messages: Tap and hold a chat bubble that you want to star or favorite, and then tap Star message.
+To view the starred mesages, go the Conversations tab, tap More Options (the three dots), and then tap Starred messages.

 Block messages: You can block and delete unwanted messages.
-Follow the steps above to delete a message, select Block number when the popup is displayed, and then touch Delete.
-To view blocked numbers and messages or block a number, go to the Conversations tab, touch More Options (three vertical dots), and then touch Settings.
-Touch Block numbers and messages.
+When you get a sketchy text, select Block number when the popup is displayed, and then tap Delete.
+To view blocked numbers and messages, or block a number, go to the Conversations tab, tap More Options (the three dots), and then tap Settings.
+Tap Block numbers and messages.

-Update the app: Touch More Options, touch Settings, and then touch About Messages.
-If an update is available, touch Update.
+Update the app: From the Conversations tab, tap More Options, tap Settings, and then tap About Messages.
+If an update is available, tap Update.

-By default, you are alerted in your phone’s Notifications when you receive a message from a contact.
-That’s how you always keep up with every reply in your circle of friend’s group chat.
-But it’s possible to mute any conversation, especially if you’re in a meeting and don’t want to be disturbed with the usual hijinks.
+By default, you are alerted when you receive a message from a contact.
+But you can mute any conversation, especially if you’re in a meeting and don’t want to be disturbed.

-Give your messages a personal touch and let contacts see your face by setting a profile picture in the Messages app.
+Give your texts a personal touch by setting a profile picture in the Messages app.
 From the Home screen, navigate to and open Contacts.
 Your profile will appear above your Contact list.
-Touch your name (or the profile icon) to access your profile, and then touch Edit.
-Touch the Gallery icon, and then touch an album.
-Touch the photo you want to use as a profile picture.
+Tap your profile icon, and then tap Edit.
+Tap the Gallery icon, and then select an album.
+Select the photo you want to use as a profile picture.

-To crop the picture, touch and drag the box, and then touch Done.
+To crop the picture, tap and drag the box, and then tap Done.
 You can also add or edit information.
-To save any changes, touch Save.
-Touch Back to return to your Contact list.
-Contacts on your phone will now show your profile picture when you call or text other Samsung phones.
+To save any changes, tap Save.
+Contacts on your phone will see your profile picture if they're using a Samsung phone.